UCD.js Docs

 Key packages:

-• @ucdjs/pipelines-core
+• @ucdjs/pipeline-core

-• @ucdjs/pipelines-loader
+• @ucdjs/pipeline-loader

-• @ucdjs/pipelines-executor
+• @ucdjs/pipeline-executor

-• @ucdjs/pipelines-graph
+• @ucdjs/pipeline-graph

-• @ucdjs/pipelines-artifacts
+• @ucdjs/pipeline-presets

-• @ucdjs/pipelines-presets
+• @ucdjs/pipeline-server

 Most consumers do not run pipelines directly.